Flora Walsh: Personal life

-Walsh married author and playwright Charles H. Hoyt on July 12, 1887, in Hoyt's country home, two weeks before her 17th birthday.
+Walsh married author and playwright Charles H. Hoyt on July 12, 1887, in Hoyt's country home in New Hampshire, two weeks before her 17th birthday.
 The occasion was an intimate affair of friends and close family due to the ill health of Hoyt's father.
 Among the guests was actor and comedian Otis Harlan.
-Hoyt met Walsh when she was engaged to appear in a production of Rag Baby around October 1885, starring Hoyt at Bush Street Theater in San Francisco, after one of the actresses on the opening night, Annie Leslie, withdrew due to illness.
-Hoyt was impressed by her performances and wrote a play, A Tin Soldier, specifically to provide her with better acting opportunities.
+Hoyt met Walsh when she came East in A Tin Soldier and was impressed by her performances; he wrote A Hole in the Ground to provide her with better acting opportunities.
 While studying her acting methods he fell in love with her, and they were engaged to marry before the play was complete.
 They married soon afterwards, with Walsh earning an "enviable position among the leading soubrettes of the day".
-She was the first wearer of Hoyt's private collection of jewels, valued at nearly $50,000 in 1902 following his death.
+She was the first wearer of Hoyt's private collection of jewels, valued in 1902 at nearly $50,000 following his death.